The storms of August: Biden’s devastating month stokes midterm fears among Democrats

 Still, Lake argued that Biden has a large reserve of trust among Americans for his handling of the pandemic.
 And despite its resurgence, she said her research has found that more people blame the unvaccinated and Republican governors who have worked against public health recommendations than the Biden administration.

-White House officials downplayed the significance of polling and political trends so far in advance of the next election.
+White House officials played down the significance of polling and political trends so far in advance of the next election.
 “The midterms are 14 months away.
 They are going to play the World Series twice between now and when people vote in November of 2022,” Bedingfield said.

 But other Democrats are less convinced.
 They see the calls to mask up again as visible and symbolic reminders of a pandemic that continues to plague the country, even after Biden’s much-hyped July 4 speech about the country zeroing in on declaring independence from the coronavirus.